jeremydaly/lambda-api/README.md

 req.log.info('This is the main log message',true) // boolean
 ```

-If an object is provided, the keys will be merged into the main log entry's JSON.
-If an other value is provided, the value will be assigned to a key using the the `customKey` setting as its name.
+If an `object` is provided, the keys will be merged into the main log entry's JSON.
+If any other `type` is provided, the value will be assigned to a key using the the `customKey` setting as its property name.
 If `nested` is set to `true`, objects will be nested under the value of `customKey` as well.

 ### Serializers
 Serializers allow you to customize log formats as well as add additional data from your application.
 Serializers can be defined by adding a `serializers` property to the `logger` configuration object.
 A property named for an available serializer (`main`, `req`, `res`, `context` or `custom`) needs to return an anonymous function that takes one argument and returns an object.
 The returned object will be merged into the main JSON log entry.
 Existing properties can be removed by returning `undefined` as their values.